ncatlab/nlab-content/pages/7/8/3/5/25387/content.md

 $$
 !_{r}(A \oplus B) \cong \underset{s+t=r}{\bigoplus} !_{s}A \otimes !_{t}A
 $$
-One needs to combine [[graded linear logic]] and [[differential linear logic]] to go from the Seely isomorphism to the more general graded Seely isomorphism.
+One needs to combine [[graded linear logic]] and [[differential linear logic]] to go from the usual Seely isomorphism of linear logic to the more general graded Seely isomorphism.
 The usual Seely isomorphism is obtained as a graded Seely isomorphism when one takes $R$ equal to the zero rig.
 ## In sequent calculus

 ... to come ...